-The SOF-medium claim does not apply to the cryptographic algorithms, the process of generating keys for those cryptographic algorithms (including the random number generator and the primality tests) and the cryptographic hash functions implemented in the TOE.
-Excluding cryptographic algorithms and related functions from the strength of function analysis is in compliance with the CEM, remarks on ASE_REQ.1.15, para 424...
+The SOF-medium claim does not appliy to the cryptographic algorithms, including the cryptographic properties of the hash functions implemented in the TOE.
+Excluding cryptographic algorithms and related functions from the strength of function analysis is in compliance with the CEM, remarks on ASE_REQ.1.15, para 424.